Serving Seattle & Surrounding Areas — Licensed & Insured

 EIFS / Synthetic Stucco

-Stucco repair in Seattle ranges $1,500–$3,000 for small areas under 100 sq ft.
-Full re-stucco on a 2,000 sq ft home typically costs $16,000–$28,000, depending on substrate prep and whether old stucco removal is needed.
-Specialty finishes and sealing details required for Seattle's moisture conditions may add $800–$2,000.
+Stucco repair in Seattle typically costs $1,500–$3,000 for small areas under 100 sq ft due to mobilization.
+Full re-stucco on a 2,000 sq ft home ranges $16,000–$28,000 depending on substrate prep, removal of old material, and specialty finishes.
+Seattle's moisture-control requirements and high humidity add to material and curing time costs.

 Call Now — (206) 208-7780